 Associate degree programs consist of planned academic curriculum programs that prepare students to enter the workforce or to transfer to a four-year institution upon graduation.
-The College offers the Associate in Arts (A.A.), Associate in Engineering (A.E.), Associate in Science (A.S.), Associate in Arts in Teacher Preparation (A.A.T.P.), Associate in Science in Teacher Preparation (A.S.T.P.), Associate in Science in Teacher Preparation (A.S.T.P.), Associate in General Education (A.G.E.), and the Associate in Applied Science (A.A.S) degrees.
+The College offers the Associate in Arts (A.A.), Associate in Engineering (A.E.), Associate in Science (A.S.), Associate in Arts in Teacher Preparation (A.A.T.P.), Associate in Science in Teacher Preparation (A.S.T.P.), Associate in General Education (A.G.E.), and the Associate in Applied Science (A.A.S) degrees.